2600hz/kazoo/doc/user_guides/first_app_forward_voicemail.md

 	var downloadUrl = URL.createObjectURL(data.response);
 ```

-The omitted part of the function is simply [borrowed](https://stackoverflow.com/questions/20830309/download-file-using-an-ajax-request) code meant to add the download feature to this example app in the least amount of code.
+The omitted part of the `saveHandler` function is simply [borrowed](https://stackoverflow.com/questions/20830309/download-file-using-an-ajax-request) code meant to add the download feature to this example app in the least amount of code.
 You may need to modify it to fit your browser needs.

+## Conclusion

+In this guide, we've constructed a simple application that can download and delete voicemails from a voicemail box associated with any KAZOO account.
+By creating an `index.html` file, as well as an `api.js` file in the same directory furnished with the code above (and the addition of your own KAZOO account credentials and authorization token), opening `index.html` in the web browser will then display the application.